Lexxn0x3/CloudControlledRoboter/docs/MicroServices.md

 ## Core Components

-### Data Ingestion Service
+### Broker service
 - **Purpose**: Acts as the entry point for sensor data streams.
-- **Technologies**:
-  - `asyncio` and `sockets` for handling TCP connections in Python.
-  - `confluent-kafka` for integrating with Kafka as a message broker.
 - **Functionality**:
   - Listens for incoming data on specified TCP ports.
-  - Processes and forwards the data to Kafka topics.
+  - Processes and forwards the data to TCP or Websocket clients

-### Kafka Message Broker
-- **Purpose**: Serves as a central hub for data streams, providing publish-subscribe capabilities.
-- **Functionality**:
-  - Decouples data producers (sensors) from consumers (other microservices).
-  - Ensures reliable delivery of messages and enables real-time data streaming.

 ### AI Processing Service (example)
 - **Purpose**: Consumes data from Kafka and applies AI models for analysis and decision-making.